lead4good/qubes-os/README.md

 systemctl daemon-reload
 ```

+Note:
-Note: the script doesn't run TLP in dom0, that's the role of TLP's scripts if installed in dom0.
+* the script doesn't run TLP in dom0, that's the role of TLP's scripts if installed in dom0.
+* debug is enabled by default (DEBUG=1), so the commands will only be echoed without being run.
+Disable it once you're confident the script doesn't break your setup.

 ## TLP in dom0